amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 9\.
 Confirm logging to CloudWatch Logs is working.

-Once the monolith service is running, navigate back to the CloudWatch Logs dashboard, and click on your log group.
+Once the monolith service is running, navigate back to the [CloudWatch Logs dashboard](https://console.aws.amazon.com/cloudwatch/home), and click on your **Logs** on the left and then log group you created **EnvironmentName-LogGroup**.
 As your container processes orders, you'll see a log stream appear in the log group reflecting HTTP health checks from the ALB as well as all the requests going in.
+Open the most recentl one.
 You can test the service by sending some data to it:

 <pre>
 $ curl LoadBalancerDNSName.eu-central-1.elb.amazonaws.com/fulfill/ -d '{"iridium":"1"}'